averagehuman/vps-init/README.rst

        [remote] $ service ssh restart

-8. If you need to ``git clone`` or ``hg clone`` on the server then ensure that the ``admin`` public key (``/home/admin/.ssh/admin.key.pub`` on the remote machine) is copied to the source code provider, eg. codebasehq or github, by logging into your account with the provider and copy/pasting the key in the appropriate place.
+8. If you need to ``git clone`` or ``hg clone`` on the server then ensure that the ``admin`` public key is copied to the repository provider (eg. codebasehq or github) by logging into your account with the provider and copy/pasting the key in the appropriate place.
+If you are not using SSH Agent Forwarding then ensure that the associated private key is present on the server, ie. that ``/home/admin/.ssh/server-admin.key exists``.

 tools/prepare_ubuntu.sh